caitlinjones/halo/README.md

    - calculate infiltration area and marker densities (by distance intervals from tumor interfaces)
    - plot infiltration marker densities

 * Exclusions need to be marked only once.
-Once run, study_config.yaml will be updated to include data_dir, which will point to the directory containing \*.rda files that include exclusions.
-For any subsequent pipeline runs, do NOT include markExclusions unless meta data, drift data or Halo boundary data has changed.
+Once run, __study_config.yaml__ will be updated to include data_dir, which will point to the directory containing \*.rda files that include EXCLUDE columns.
+For any subsequent pipeline runs, do NOT use __--markExclusions__ unless meta data, drift data or Halo boundary data has changed.

+* Similarly, if starting pipeline using \*.rda files that already have EXCLUDE columns, fill in __data_dir__ or __data_files__ in __study_config.yaml__ and do NOT use __--markExclusions__.

-* study_config.yaml will be updated as the pipeline runs to point to any new files generated during the run.
-This will allow steps to be skipped in future runs if their dependencies are unchanged.
+* __study_config.yaml__ will be updated as the pipeline runs to point to any new files generated during the run.
+This will allow steps to be skipped in future runs if their dependencies already exist and remain unchanged during current run.